You are here

-Tip: In some cases, part of this information on Other Support may have already been disclosed in M-Inform.
-To facilitate completing the Other Support template, the discloser may want to log in to M-Inform and utilize the "Print View" function to view and print all their outside interests.
+Tip: In some cases, part of this information on Other Support, including translated foreign agreements, may have already been disclosed in M-Inform.
+To facilitate completing the Other Support template, the discloser may want to log in to M-Inform to retrieve uploaded foreign agreements and to utilize the "Print View" function to view and print all their outside interests.

 - Log into M-Inform

 - Select the disclosure record from the applicable tab on the home workspace to open the disclosure form.

 - Under the Edit Disclosure menu on the left, click Print View

 - In the Print View, click Print at the top of the page.